vetheve/Daily_Progress_Journal/February_2023.md

 - "ADD: Add validation and error handling in Sequelize Photo model" → Test passed successfully.
 - "ADD: Add validation and error handling in Sequelize Vote model" → Test passed successfully.
 - "FIX: Fix issue with table association between Votes and Users" → Test passed successfully.
-- "ADD: Association of User and Photo models"
+- "ADD: Association of User and Photo models" → Test to do.
+- "ADD: Association of Caption and Photo models" → Test to do.

 **Happy reporting !**